dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 Open up the core.cljs file in ```src/cljs/<your-project>/core.cljs``` in emacs or your favorite editor.

 You should see a few function definitions under the heading "Views".
 This is the first thing we're going to edit.
 Each of these functions return separate DOM elements.
-If you check out the code under the Routes heading, you should see the following
+If you check out the code under the Routes heading, you should see the following:
 {% highlight clojure  %}
 (secretary/defroute "/" []
   (session/put! :current-page #'home-page))
 {% endhighlight %}

-What's happening there is secretary, another clojure library we are using for routing, is matching the route "/" to the home-page function we defined in the views section.
+What's happening there is <a href="https://github.com/gf3/secretary" target="_blank">Secretary</a>, another Clojurescript library we are using for routing, is matching the route "/" to the home-page function we defined in the views section.
 The function is simply setting a session variable, :current-page, to be home-page upon the match.

 Then, at the bottom of the page, we see are telling reagent to render what's defined by current-page, and bind it to whatever is at document.getElementById("app").
 That's defined here: